 Factors to Consider When Making Your Choice

 So, you’ve researched and met with a few agencies, and now it’s time to choose.
 First, you’ll want to consider your budget.
-Be upfront about it and see which agency can deliver the best value within it.
+Be upfront about it and see which agency can deliver the best value.
 Remember that the lowest quote isn’t always the best choice – a higher fee agency might deliver a better product and save you money long-term by doing it right the first time.

 Consider how the agency prices projects (e.g., fixed fee vs. hourly) and whether changes are flexible, and ensure you’re comfortable with the investment.
 It’s about getting the best ROI, rather than just the lowest overall cost.